syncfusion-content/javascript-docs/js/api/global.md

 ### SelectionType
 {:#enum:selectiontype}

-The row selection behavior of grid
+Specifies whether type of selection is single or multiple.

 #### Properties

-The row selection behavior of grid
+Specifies whether type of selection is single or multiple.

 <table class="props">